dashaw92/Uno/README.md

 java -jar uno.jar [port]
 ```
 The default port is `1312`.
 You must port forward unless you are all playing on the same network.
+(See [here](https://portforward.com/) for how)

 Player:
 `telnet <ip> <port>` OR `nc <ip> <port>` or with PuTTY, using the `Raw` option.